zaxguo/p1-kernel/docs/ssh-proxy.md

 $ ssh granger2
 ```

-## Route 2: Remote development with VSCode
+## Step 2: Remote development with VSCode

-*Applicable to local machine: Windows, Linux, & Mac*

 **Below we use Windows as the local machine example.
 Linux/Mac should be similar (even fewer caveats)**

-Many students may prefer VSCode on their local machine.
-Here is how to make it work.
-End results: being able to develop, compile, and do version control, without leaving the VSCode IDE.
-See an example screenshot below.
+End results: being able to develop, compile, and do version control -- all from the VSCode IDE.

 ![image-20210124192213976](images/vscode-remote-files.png)

-So we will use VSCode's official Remote.SSH extension.
-I do not recommend 3rd party extensions, e.g. sftp.
+We will use VSCode's official Remote.SSH extension, which will connect to the course server using Windows native SSH.
 An official tutorial is [here](https://code.visualstudio.com/docs/remote/ssh).

-tl;dr: VSCode will connect to the course server (Linux) using SSH under the hood.
 To do so you install the "Remote development" [package](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) which will install the "Remote.SSH" extension for VSCode.

 ![](vscode-remove-ssh.png)

+After installation, click "Remote Explorer" on the left bar.
+The extension will pick up your ssh config file (again that's `C:/Users/%USERNAME%/.ssh/config`) and present a list of hosts recognized.
+Click one to connect to it.
+The extension will copy a bunch of stuffs to the host and launch some daemon on the host.
+Then you are connected.

 ### Warning - 3rd party VSCode extensions